S.Korea's LG Chem shares dive on GM electric car recall - Up News Info

 Neither LGES nor Hyundai have disclosed how they plan to split recall costs, though analysts expect LGES to assume 60%.

-Shares of LG Electronics, which assembles LGES cells into battery modules, fell as much as 5.8% on Monday.
-That compared with the local benchmark which was up 1.5% around noon.
+Shares of LG Electronics, which assembles LGES cells into battery modules, closed down 4.1%, versus the local benchmark KOSPI’s 1% rise.

 ($1 = 1,172.5900 won) (Reporting by Heekyong Yang and Jihoon Lee; Editing by Kenneth Maxwell and Christopher Cushing)